 -

-Timeline: When do the changes happen?
+Timeline: When will the changes happen?

 This change follows earlier work to lower interchange fees — the behind-the-scenes charges paid between banks on every card transaction.
 These fees are a major part of the cost that merchants recover through surcharging.